TimeBandit/personal-site/src/posts/2022-01-26-go-logical-with-css.md

 {% endraw %}

 &nbsp

+\`border-inline-start\` is one example see the documentation to understand how `writing-mode` affects it.
 I hope that you can see from this simple example how logical properties make it easier to layout content in different languages.

 [1]: https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Logical_Properties ""
 [2]: https://developer.mozilla.org/en-US/docs/Web/CSS/writing-mode "CSS logical properties"